nadezola/nadezola.github.io/index.md

 [Saubermacher Dienstleistungs AG](https://saubermacher.at/),and others, collaborating to develop and transfer cutting-edge technologies into real-world industrial applications.

-We also collaborate on government- and city — funded projects (e.g., from the [Federal Ministry for Climate Protection, Environment, Energy, Mobility, Innovation and Technology (BMK)](https://www.bmimi.gv.at/en.html)), integrating smart technologies into sustainable traffic management and urban planning to enhance road user safety, especially for pedestrians and cyclists — with a strong focus on climate action,
+We also collaborate on government- and city- funded projects (e.g., from the [Federal Ministry for Climate Protection, Environment, Energy, Mobility, Innovation and Technology (BMK)](https://www.bmimi.gv.at/en.html)), integrating smart technologies into sustainable traffic management and urban planning to enhance road user safety, especially for pedestrians and cyclists — with a strong focus on climate action,